Flagger

 Create a cluster with the Istio add-on:

-K8S_VERSION=$(gcloud container get-server-config --format=json \
+Copy K8S_VERSION = $( gcloud container get-server-config --format=json \

-| jq -r '.validMasterVersions[0]')
+| jq -r '.validMasterVersions[0]' )

 gcloud beta container clusters create istio \